-This practice-oriented module equips students with basic knowledge and skills in computer programming using C language.
-The main topics include basic computer programming concepts, fundamentals of C programming including branching, loops, and functions.
+This practice-oriented module equips students with basic knowledge and skills in computer programming using a suitable high-level language.
+The main topics include basic computer programming concepts and fundamental programming constructs such as sequences, selection and repetition.

-The aim of the module is to provide first year students with a basic knowledge of the fundamental principles in electric circuit analysis.
-The module first explores DC network theorems such as Kirchhoff’s Laws, Thevenin’s Theorem and Principle of Superposition.
-Application of the theorems are then extended to AC circuits which involve impedances such as capacitance and inductance.
+This module provides students with basic knowledge of the fundamental principles in electric circuit analysis.
+The module extends DC network theorems to AC circuits which involve impedances such as capacitance and inductance.
 The module also includes analysis of simple AC series, parallel and series-parallel combination circuits, concept of AC power and understanding of power factor and its effect on electrical energy usage.

-This module introduces the basic principles of digital systems.
-It covers combinational and sequential logics circuits, multiplexers/demultiplexers and decoders.
+This module introduces the basic concepts of digital systems.
+It covers the basics of combinational and sequential logic circuits.
 Flip-flops and their application in counters and registers will also be discussed.
-This basic knowledge is essential for students to be able to analyse, troubleshoot and design basic digital circuit system.
+This basic knowledge is essential for students to be able to understand, analyse, and design basic digital circuit system.

 This module is designed to provide students with the fundamental skills in mathematics required to solve basic engineering problems.
 Topics are introduced in an order that is intended to keep abreast of the application requirements in engineering modules.
 The emphasis in each topic is on simple applications and problem solving.
 Throughout the module, there is appropriate use of a Computer Algebra System.
 Topics include trigonometry, differentiation and simple integration with applications.